Cybersecurity Awareness: Patch Management

 So, what can you do to encourage security at your company?
 First, you should find out what patch management plan is currently in place.
 Discuss any concerns you have with the person in charge of this plan.
 Furthermore, you can discuss patching and data security with your team and review these NCSAM security tips from the U.S. Department of Health and Human Services.

-To help you and your team create a culture of security compliance, HIPAAtrek, Inc. sends automatic reminders about login monitoring, password management, and malicious software.
-For more information, contact Sarah Badahman at firstname.lastname@example.org.
+To help you and your team create a culture of security compliance, the HIPAAtrek platform sends automatic reminders about login monitoring, password management, and malicious software.
+Learn more about how HIPAAtrek can help you simplify your HIPAA compliance program.